r96922081/RoTK3-Prototype/README.md

 # RoTK3-Prototype

-I tried to write one of my favorite game - Romance of Three kingdom III\
+I tried to write one of my favorite game - Romance of Three kingdom III (KOEI Sangokushi III)\
 I have implemented some internal affairs functions, I think it will be OK to implement all of them\
 But the battle/war function is not tried yet